Quiz marketing that captures leads and converts them

 In the wild

-Three working campaigns
+Three working engagements

 Six question 'find your routine' quiz with skin-type branching, email gate at question 4, result page with three product recommendations and a 10 percent off bundle.

-Outcome.
 List growth and conversion both lift sharply.
 Cost per acquired customer drops because the email is pre-qualified by the answers.

 'What kind of traveler are you' personality quiz with image-based answers, social share moment at the end, drip campaign with curated trip ideas.

-Outcome.
 Top of funnel awareness lifts because the result is shareable.
 Email-driven conversion to bookings runs higher than the brand newsletter average.

 'How mature is your X program' diagnostic quiz with 8 questions, captured email, tailored result page that maps to a content track and a sales CTA.

-Outcome.
 Marketing qualified lead volume holds; sales-qualified rate lifts because users self-segment and sales starts with their answers.

 Implementation